 And then comes the fourth phase where actual software development starts!
 The design laid out in the third phase helps the programmers to code and develop hassle-free!

-A programming language is chosen and the development of the software.
+A programming language is chosen and the development of software.
 The most common coding languages which are used are C, C++, Pascal, Java, and PHP.

 Phase 5: Testing The Product